buddha216g/CarND-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
 Hence dt of 0.1 sec was chosen.
-Tried various values of N. 5 through 20 and ended up using 10.
+Tried various values of N. 5 through 20.
+Since larger N takes more computational time, it is not necessarily better.
+Ended up using 10.
+T which is a product of N and dt is 1 sec.
+This is a reasonable choice because beyond a few seconds horizon will change sufficiently so that prediction into future will not make sense.

 ## Polynomial Fitting and MPC Preprocessing